EnKF-C user guide: PREP

-\section{\emph{prep}}
+The analysis restart file names are created by concatenating the above forecast restart names and a suffix, either``.analysis'' or ``.increment'', depending on the output of UPDATE.

+For asynchronous DA the model output file names for the time slot \verb|t| are assumed to be \\\spverb|sprintf("mem It is also possible to have model outputs concatenated into a single multi-record file, in which case it is assumed to be either \spverb|sprintf("mem In this case EnKF-C will identify the record to be used by its time.
+(See sec.~\ref{sec:async}.)

+There are possible situations when the surface field and 3D field of the same variable have different asynchronous settings.
+For example, the sea surface temperature (SST) may have asynchronous time intervals of 0.25 days, while for the subsurface temperature these may be set to 1 day.
+In such cases there is a clash between the corresponding asynchronous file names.
+To resolve it, one (or both) fields should use an alias instead of the model variable name in its file name specified by the entry ALIAS of the corresponding observation type.

+\section{PREP}

-\emph{prep} is the first stage of data assimilation in EnKF-C. Its preprocesses observations by bringing them to a common form and merging close observations into so called superobservations.
+PREP is the first stage of data assimilation in EnKF-C. It preprocesses observations by bringing them to a common form and merging close observations into so called superobservations.

-By design, \emph{prep} is supposed to be light-weight, so that it does not read either the ensemble or background, and the only model information it needs is the model grid.
+By design, PREP is supposed to be light-weight, so that it does not read either the ensemble or background, and the only model information it needs is the model grid.
 (Note that this may require some additional processing at later stages for models with dynamic grid, such as HYCOM.)

-The name of the binary (executable) for \emph{prep} is \verb|enkf_prep|.
+The name of the binary (executable) for PREP is \verb|enkf_prep|.
 It has the following usage and options:

 \verb|enkf_prep| writes the preprocessed observations to file \verb|observatons.nc|.
-It also writes original (not superobed) observations to \verb|observatons-orig.nc| (provided that superobing has not been switched off by flag \verb|--no-superobing|).
-By default, only observations within the model grid are written to it, but the the option \verb|--log-all-obs| changes this behaviour to writing all observations from the input files.
+When run with command line argument \verb|--write-orig-obs|, it also writes the original (not superobed) observations to \verb|observatons-orig.nc|.
+By default, the original observations only involve observations within the corresponding model grids, but can include all observations by the command line argument \verb|--wrie-all-orig-obs|.